slgrobotics/turtlebot_create/RPi_Setup/README.md

     source ~/create_ws/install/setup.bash
     ros2 launch create_bringup create_1.launch

-At this point you should be able to use teleop from the desktop:
+At this point you should be able to use teleop from your desktop machine:

 Joystick teleop friendly blog: